Medical expert of the article

 - impaired pupillary reflex;

-- violation of adaptation to darkness;
+- impaired adaptation to darkness;

-- absence of symptoms of hypoglycemia.
+- absence of hypoglycemia symptoms.

 Focal neuropathies